Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 - If the "Load Higher Bytes Enable Bit" is not set, the immediate value will be placed on the lower two bytes of the data bus while the remaining bits are set to zero.
 This value is then loaded into the destination register.
 - If the "Load Higher Bytes Enable Bit" is set, the immediate value will be placed on the higher two bytes of the data bus while the remaining bits are set to zero.
 This value will then be ANDed with the destination register and written back to it.
-This distinction is only made by the compiler in order to load 32 bit values into a register.
+This distinction is only made by the compiler to load 32-bit values into a register.

 Assembly Syntax Example:
 ```